Repair & Replace P-Trap Services In

 A trap is installed in every type of plumbing fixture either internally or externally.
 Traps hold water and are used to keep the sewer gas smells from entering the building.
 The most common of these is the sink P-trap.
 The P-trap is installed under each kitchen and lavatory sink of your home.

-For professional P-trap services in Orange County, including P-trap repair and replacement, contact Power Pro Plumbing Heating & Air at (800) 260-7187 today!
+For professional P-trap services in Long Beach & Los Angeles, including P-trap repair and replacement, contact Power Pro Plumbing at (833) 212-2124 today!

 Most of the time, the P-traps under the sink can be either the white PVC or the black ABS.
 Both of these types of pipe are easy to work with.
 If the pipes are going to be exposed, then you can install a chrome P-trap so it will look nicer.